-- 1) Take part in all district activities on an equal basis regardless of race, color, creed, national origin, gender or sexual orientation, or disability. - 2) Present their version of the relevant events to school personnel authorized to impose a disciplinary penalty in connection with the imposition of the penalty. - Access school rules and, when necessary, receive explanation of those rules from school personnel.
+- 1) Take part in all district activities on an equal basis regardless of race, color, creed, national origin, gender or sexual orientation, or disability. - 2) Present their version of the relevant events to school personnel authorized to impose a disciplinary penalty in connection with the imposition of the penalty. - 3) Access school rules and, when necessary, receive explanation of those rules from school personnel. - 4) Any student expressing a moral or religious objection to the performance or witnessing of the dissection of an animal, either wholly or in part, shall be provided the opportunity to undertake and complete an alternative project that shall be approved by such student's teacher.
+The student's objection must be sustained in writing by the student's parent or legal guardian.
+Students who perform alternative projects who do not perform or witness dissection of animals shall not be penalized.